Data-Advantage/vibestack/step4-vibe/create-app.md

 # Prompt 1: Project Setup with Existing Supabase Integration
 ```
-Create a new Next.js 15 project with TypeScript, App Router, and Tailwind CSS according to the specifications in config-files.md.
+Create a stub Next.js 15 project with a root landing page that will eventually become the app described in the Project Settings Sources file `product-requirements-document.md`.
+Use TypeScript, App Router, and Tailwind CSS according to the specifications in Project Settings Sources file `config-files.md`.
 Install shadcn/ui and Lucide icons.
-Set up the following core files and directories:
+Set up only the following core files and directories:

 Files to create:
 - next.config.js